FAQ

 +

 Yes.
-Each of our four services stands alone.
-Many students take just counseling, use the shortlist to apply themselves, and come back later if they want help with scholarships, SOPs or visas.
+Each of our services stands alone.
+Many students take just counseling, use the shortlist to apply themselves, and come back later for scholarships, SOPs or visas.

 When should I start the process?